Magdalene laundry: United States (1800)

 The first Magdalene asylum in the United States was the Magdalen Society of Philadelphia, founded in 1800.
-Other North American cities, including New York, Boston, Chicago, and Toronto, quickly followed suit.
+Other North American cities, including New York, Boston, San Francisco, and Chicago quickly followed suit.

 Asylum records show that in the early history of the Magdalene movement, many women entered and left the institutions of their own accord, sometimes repeatedly.
 Lu Ann De Cunzo wrote in her book, Reform, Respite, Ritual: An Archaeology of Institutions; The Magdalene Society of Philadelphia, 1800–1850, that the women in Philadelphia's asylum "sought a refuge and a respite from disease, the prison or almshouse, unhappy family situations, abusive men, and dire economic circumstances."
 In its early years, the Magdalen Society Asylum functioned as a refuge for prostitutes.
 Most of these stayed a few days or a few weeks, just long enough to get reclothed and recuperated.
 Attempts at rehabilitation met with little success.
 In 1877, the asylum was changed into a home for "wayward girls", with a rule requiring a stay for twelve months.
 As the Magdalen Society Asylum became more selective, relaxed its emphasis on personal guilt and salvation, and standardized the treatment of inmates, its rate of failure diminished.

 The Penitent Females' Refuge Society of Boston was incorporated in 1823.

+New York's Magdalen Society was established in 1830 with the purpose of rescuing women from lives of prostitution and vice.
+Advocates of women sometimes kidnapped them from brothels.